Mat124/yr2-complete-notes/es2e3/es2e3.md

 # Verilog Arithmetic

 FPGAs are used primarily for complex computation applications with high data throughput, large arithmetic operations and parallel processing requirements.
+Design tools take care of many implementation details, but the designer is responsible for: decomposing complex expressions into synthesisable operands, managing registers to optimise performance, aligning and interpreting fixed point arithmetic, manual floating point operations, etc.

 ## Binary